 Whenever the words “boring” and “sport” crop up in the same sentence a third word, “cricket,” is usually attached.
 Just try telling that to someone from India where the sport is treated with the veneration usually accorded to religion.

 In fairness, to the uninitiated the long-form of cricket, which lasts up to five days and might end in a draw, can drag on a bit.
 But, shorter matches are dealt with in a couple of hours and involve a lot of smashing and cracking of the ball, and some spectacular fielding (see below).

-Note that most of these catches are made bare handed rather than wearing a glove the size of a snow shovel.
+Note that all of these catches are made bare handed rather than wearing a glove the size of a snow shovel.
 (Is the writer's bias showing?)